apache/nuttx/configs/sama5d2-xult/README.txt

 1. Most of this document is a partially corrected clone of the SAMA5D4-EK README.txt and still contains errors and inconsistencies.

-2. Coding is complete for the the basic SAMA5D2-XULT NSH configuration, but is completely untested as of this writing (2015-09-15).
+2. Coding is complete for the basic SAMA5D2-XULT NSH configuration, but is completely untested as of this writing (2015-09-15).
 The primary issue is  that I have not yet determine how to load and test code.